csmertx/csmertx.github.io/content/Blog/stuff/2023/pencup.md

 ## January 20, 2023
 ### Created: 03-10-22

 One of my guilty pleasure hobbies is skateboarding with my fingers.
 I was never average at skateboarding and Florida has a lot of summer rain.
 Anyway, I wanted my desk to look nicer, and so I made this thing.
-Used Testors 0.5oz in silver for the sign.
+Used silver Testors model paint for the sign.

 STL Download
 - [Quarter Pipe Pen Organizer](/Blog/stuff/stls/quarterpipe_pen_organizer.stl)